 Decades ago, getting a college degree was perceived to be the only route to a successful career.
 With tuition that was only a few thousand per year, you could further your education and increase your chances of landing high-paying jobs.
 However, that is no longer true.

-Cost is a major factor that is giving young people pause, but it’s not the only one.
-They are also considering if the burden of student debt and losing time out of the workforce is worth it.
+Cost is a major factor giving young people pause, but it’s not the only one.
+They are also considering whether the burden of student debt and losing time out of the workforce is worth it.

 If you’re wondering if you have to go to college to be successful, you aren’t alone.
 Is a college education necessary for your future success?

-In this article, we’ll share factors to help you decide if college is right for you and alternatives to consider.
+In this article, we’ll share factors to help you decide if a college education is right for you and alternatives to consider.

 Do you have to go to college to be successful?